 Witness the music stars of tomorrow

-In Gasteig, it's almost always worth chancing a visit - in Munich's cultural centre there are free events pretty much every day.
+In Gasteig (German page), it's almost always worth chancing a visit - in Munich's cultural centre there are free events pretty much every day.
 The concerts are especially popular, sometimes taking place around midday or early in the evening as "closing time concerts".
-Music is provided by students, but also - if you're lucky - the odd star, which would usually set you back a fair price.
+Music is provided by students, but also - if you're lucky - a star.

 A special tip: dress rehearsals for the Munich Philharmonic are for pupils and students up to 28 years of age at Gasteig, as well as those who are unemployed (subject to evidence).
 There is a limited allocation of tickets.

-In general, it's worth keeping an eye on the examination concerts for the Munich High School of Music and Theatre, because as students earn their qualifications on the stage, music lovers in the audience can enjoy a concert of the highest quality - without paying.
+In general, it's worth keeping an eye on the examination concerts for the Munich Hochschule für Musik und Theater (German page) in the Maxvorstadt district, because as students earn their qualifications on the stage, music lovers in the audience can enjoy a concert of the highest quality - without paying.

 Take a trip to outer space for free

 Sometimes, distant galaxies aren't that far away at all.
-The 4.57km-long planet trail runs from the German Museum to the Tierpark and is a scaled model of our solar system.
+The 4.57km-long planet trail runs from the Deutsches Museum to Munich's Hellabrunn Zoo and is a scaled model of our solar system.
 At the individual planetary stations made from triangular columns, you can get to know Pluto, Mars etc in detail.